linghuiluo/linghuiluo.github.io/README.md

 <img src="profile.jpeg" alt="drawing" width="200" style="float: left;" hspace="5"/>

-Dr. Linghui Luo is an Applied Scientist at Amazon Web Services.
-Her research interests include program analysis with a security focus, empirical software engineering and usable security.
-She is mostly interested in designing and tuning static analysis tools based on the empirical data from the real world and needs of software developers.
+Dr. Linghui Luo is an applied scientist at Amazon Web Services, specializing in program analysis with a focus on security, as well as empirical software engineering and usable security.
+She has a proven track record of designing and implementing static analysis tools based on real-world data and the needs of software developers.
+Her research has been widely recognized in the Software Engineering field, including winning the [Ernst Denert Software Engineering Award 2021](https://fb-swt.gi.de/weiteres/ernst-denert-se-preis/bisherige-preistraeger) and the silver medal in the [ACM Student Research Competition at the ESEC/FSE Conference 2021](https://src.acm.org/winners/2022).

-Prior to Amazon, Dr. Luo worked as a research associate in the [Secure Software Engineering Group](https://www.hni.uni-paderborn.de/en/software-engineering) at Paderborn University from 2017 to 2021.
-She received her PhD degree from Paderborn University in 2021 and was advised by [Prof. Eric Bodden](https://www.bodden.de).
-Her PhD resarch was awarded both nationally and internationally: She won the [silver medal in the ACM Student Research Competition at the ESEC/FSE Conference 2021](https://src.acm.org/winners/2022) and is the winner of [Ernst Denert Software Engineering Award 2021](https://fb-swt.gi.de/weiteres/ernst-denert-se-preis/bisherige-preistraeger).
+Before joining Amazon, Dr. Luo was a research associate in the Secure Software Engineering Group at Paderborn University.
+She received her PhD from Paderborn University in 2021, with distinction, under the advisement of [Prof. Eric Bodden](https://www.bodden.de).
+She also holds both a master's and bachelor's degree from Paderborn University.

-<p>📢 Our paper "Input Splitting for Cloud-Based Static Application Security Testing Platforms" was accepted at ESEC/FSE 2022 Industry Track</p>
+<p>📢 Our paper "Shifting Left for Early Detection of Machine-Learning Bugs" was accepted at FM 2023</p>

 <!-- display social media buttons in your README -->
 <!-- Github -->